 Adult Conversation II

-This is my second year teaching at Richmond Chinese School.
-I am teaching an Adult Two classes this year.
-I enjoyed my students very much and we had a great time last year.
-I had taught 2 years class in the other Chinese school and one private Chinese lesson a while ago.
+Winny Chen (陳慧予) is an accountant in the public sector.
+This is her second year teaching at the Richmond Chinese School.
+She teaches Adult Conversation II this year.
+Last year, she enjoyed spending time with her students very much and they had a great time learning Chinese together.
+She has taught a class at the other Chinese school for two years and one private Chinese lesson a while ago.

-I wish more students will come to our school to learn Chinese language, culture and friendly Chinese people that will increase your knowledge and help relieve the Chinese American trade tensions.
+She wishes more students will come to our school to learn Chinese language, culture, and people that will potentially bridge the cultural gap and help relieve the Chinese American trade tensions.
+She cares for her students and welcomes all suggestions from you.
+Come to learn with us and wish you have a great learning experience at RCS.